National car donation charity Kars4Kids releases new survey data on the battle to end texting and driving.

 “Based on our survey results, we see that people think that speeding is the major cause of death among teens, texting is second and drinking is third.
 But, the truth is, texting is actually the leading cause of death among teen drivers”, said Kars4Kids spokesperson Steven Weldler, “So why is it that so many parents are willing to speak with their kids about drinking and driving, and speeding, but they’re not willing to discuss texting and driving?
 We need to find a way to get it into the minds of teens, and parents, that texting and driving is not okay.
 And it needs to stop.”

-Kars for Kids, the leader in national charity car donations used to help educate children, joined the fight against texting and driving on June 21, 2013 when they launched a public awareness campaign and published a Website designed to discourage texting and driving.
+Kars for Kids, the leader in national charity car donations used to help educate children, joined the fight against texting and driving on June 21, 2013, when a public awareness campaign was launched, along with a new website designed to discourage texting and driving.

 This survey was conducted within the United States on behalf of Kars4Kids from July 9-13, 2013 among 1,000 adults ages 18 and older.
 This survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
 For complete survey methodology and results, please contact 5W Public Relations.